auth0/docs/email.md

 - `{application.callback_domain}`
 - `{application.name}`

-You would then be able to redirect users to a page on the callback domain, eg: `{application.callback_domain}/result_page`.
-Note that if the application has multiple callback domains configured the first one will be used.
+You would then be able to redirect users to a page on the Allowed Callback URL, eg: `{application.callback_domain}/result_page`.
+Note that if the application has multiple Allowed Callback URLs configured the first one will be used.

 ## Email Templates

 ### Verification Email

 This email will be sent whenever a user signs up or logs in for the first time.
-When the user follows the verification link, an `email_verified` flag will be set in the user's profile. `\@\@url\@\@` is a placeholder for this link.
+When the user follows the verification link, the `email_verified` property will be changed to `true` in the user's profile.

 The following macros are available in this template: